KaushalBhide/KaushalBhide/README.md

 <h4>I'm currently pursuing B.E in Computer Engineering and I've a keen interest in Web Development.
 I've always had a natural curiosity for it.
 Here are some of my projects in web development:</h4>

 - Notes App using MERN stack
-- Click-Farm: A website for Farmers
+- A social meida app where you can share your travel memories using MERN
 - Sorting Algorithm Visualizer
 - Created Websites like Gym Website, Dance Academy website, Food Delivery Company Website
-- Text Analyzer
+- Text Analyzer using React

 All of my projects are available [here](https://github.com/KaushalBhide?tab=repositories)